-A real camping backpack that is carry-on size is fantastic for any travel experience and will last you for years.
-Even if you do not plan on backpacking after your internship ends, you will want a backpack with you for your weekend trips to other cities or countries.
+A camping backpack that is carry-on size is fantastic for any travel experience and will last you for years.
+Even if you do not plan on backpacking after your internship ends, you'll want a backpack with you for your weekend trips to other cities or countries.

 4. Water bottle with built in filter